kubedb/docs/docs/reference/operator_run.md

 ### Options

 ```
       --address string             Address to listen on for web interface and telemetry. (default ":8080")
       --elasticdump.tag string     Tag of elasticdump (default "2.4.2")
-      --elasticsearch.operator-tag string   Tag of kubedb/es-operator used for discovery (default "0.7.1")
       --exporter-tag string        Tag of kubedb/operator used as exporter (default "canary")
       --governing-service string   Governing service for database statefulset (default "kubedb")
   -h, --help                       help for run
       --kubeconfig string          Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string              The address of the Kubernetes API server (overrides any value in kubeconfig)
       --rbac                       Enable RBAC for database workloads
 ```

 ### Options inherited from parent commands